 Playing mid-season will earn you "season points" that can be cashed in for unlocks in Halo: Reach like armor pieces or Firefight announcer voices.
 The seasonal unlocks won't retroactively apply to other Halo games.
 The way those games handle unlocks will remain unchanged.
 Below is a work in progress mockup of what the seasonal system will look like.

-Halo: Reach on PC will have dedicated servers for Firefight and campaign co-op
+Halo: Reach on PC has dedicated servers for Firefight and campaign co-op

 With Halo: Reach on PC, gone are the days (hopefully) of laggy firefight matches.
 343 is shifting away from the synchronous model that previously powered Reach's client connections.
 It worked okay for competitive multiplayer, but when having to interpret all of the AI and player movement of campaign and Firefight, it'd often fail to keep up.
 Now, dedicated servers will take the brunt the work and each player's client will sync with it separately instead of waiting for each other.

-In 343's recent development update, producer Michael Fahrney said that they don't know when Forge and Theater will come to Halo Reach PC, but it wouldn't be soon.
+In a 343 development update, producer Michael Fahrney said that they don't know when Forge and Theater will come to Halo Reach PC, but it wouldn't be soon.
 "From a development perspective, it makes more sense for the team to tackle Reach's Forge/Theater a little later in the roadmap at the same time as Halo 3 and Halo 4 work," Fahrney said.